19hours/sg-statutes/Acts/Private Education Act.md

 (f) the organisation, committee of management, managers and teachers at any special education school for students with physical or intellectual disabilities which is registered under the Education Act and which receives a subvention extended by the Government;

-(g) the organisation, committee of management, managers and teachers of any education institution providing education in accordance with religious beliefs and principles and no other education, including any school exempted under section 3 of the Education Act (Cap.
-87) and any Muslim religious school referred to in section 87(1) of the Administration of Muslim Law Act (Cap.
+(g) the organisation, committee of management, managers and teachers of any education institution providing education in accordance with religious beliefs and principles and no other education, including any school exempted under section 3 of the Education Act and any Muslim religious school referred to in section 87(1) of the Administration of Muslim Law Act (Cap.
 3);

 (h) the governing board constituted for any school under the School Boards (Incorporation) Act (Cap.
 284A), its governors and the teachers of such a school;

 (i) the Nanyang Technological University, the National University of Singapore, the Singapore Management University, the Singapore University of Technology and Design and any other person whose function of providing university education is determined by written law, any entity owned (wholly or partly) or controlled by any such University or person, and the teachers of the respective Universities and entities; and

-[14/2011 wef 18/10/2011]

 (j) any place of safety or juvenile rehabilitation centre approved, appointed or established under the Children and Young Persons Act (Cap.
 38) or any approved institution approved under section 12 of the Probation of Offenders Act (Cap.
 252), respectively, and the respective managers thereof.

-[3/2011 wef 20/07/2011]

-### Consequential amendment to Education Act

-73\.
-Section 4 of the Education Act (Cap.
-87) is repealed and the following sections substituted therefor:

-“

-Schools to which this Act does not apply

-4\.
-This Act shall not apply —

-(a) to or in relation to the Institute of Technical Education, Singapore established under the Institute of Technical Education Act (Cap.
-141A); and

-(b) to any private education institution within the meaning of the Private Education Act 2009.

-### Restriction on use of “school”, etc.

-4A\.—(1) Subject to subsection (2), no person or organisation shall, except with the written consent of the Director-General —

-(a) use the words “academy”, “college”, “school”, “university” or any other term which the Minister may specify by notification in theGazette, or any of its derivatives, in any language or any other word or words indicating that the person or organisation provides education, in the name, description or title under which that person or organisation is providing education; or

-(b) make or continue to make any representation to that effect in any bill-head, letter-paper, notice, advertisement or in any other manner.

-(2) Subsection (1) shall not apply to —

-(a) a school that is registered or exempted from registration under this Act;

-(b) the Government;

-(c) any body established or constituted by or under a public Act and that has a public function, or any wholly-owned entity of such a body;

-(d) an education institution established by any other written law or the functions of which are provided by any other written law; and

-(e) such other person or organisation, or any class thereof, as may be prescribed.

-(3) Any person or organisation that contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $2,000 or to imprisonment for a term not exceeding 12 months or to both.

-”.
+[3/2011; 14/2011]

 ### Saving and transitional provisions

-74\.—(1) Notwithstanding the provisions of this Act, any person who, immediately before the date of commencement of Part III, is registered under the Education Act (Cap.
+73\.—(1) Notwithstanding the provisions of this Act, any person who, immediately before the date of commencement of Part III, is registered under the Education Act (Cap.
 87) and is in Singapore —

 (a) offering to provide or providing private education, whether in Singapore or elsewhere; or